dwyl/imgup/api.md

         {:error, :invalid_cid} ->
           render(conn |> put_status(400), %{
+            body:
-            body: "Error uploading file.
-Failure creating the CID filename."
+              "Error uploading file.
+The contents of the uploaded file may be empty or invalid."
           })

-        {:error, :invalid_extension_and_cid} ->
+        _ ->
           render(conn |> put_status(400), %{
-            body: "Error uploading file.
-The file extension and contents are invalid."
-          })

-        {:error, :upload_fail} ->
-          render(conn |> put_status(400), %{
-            body: "Error uploading file.
-There was an error uploading the file to S3."
+            body: "There was an error uploading the file.
+Please try again later."
           })
       end
     else